UKCloud/documentation/articles/openstack/ostack-faq.md

 Although designed to be a large-scale cloud platform, we strongly advise that when performing operations/requests against UKCloud for OpenStack you perform these actions in batches of no more than 30 (for example, only creating batches of up to 30 new instances in a single request).
 Additional requests can then be made to the platform for subsequent batches.

-### How can I create additional OpenStack Projects?
+### How can I create additional OpenStack projects?

-Unfortunately, we are currently unable to offer customers of UKCloud for OpenStack the ability to directly create their own additional OpenStack Projects.
+Unfortunately, we are currently unable to offer customers of UKCloud for OpenStack the ability to directly create their own additional OpenStack projects.
 Additional projects are allowed, however these need to be created by UKCloud via a Service Request from within the [My Calls](https://portal.skyscapecloud.com/support/ivanti) section of the UKCloud Portal.

-### How can I create additional OpenStack Users?
+### How can I create additional OpenStack users?

 Unfortunately, we are currently unable to offer customers of UKCloud for OpenStack the ability to directly create their own additional OpenStack users.
 Additional users are allowed, however these need to be created by UKCloud via a Service Request from within the [My Calls](https://portal.skyscapecloud.com/support/ivanti) section of the UKCloud Portal.